robhaj/intro-angular-services/README.md

 - Create your own service or factory in an Angular app
 - Manage data across controllers with a service.

-## Adios, $rootScope...
-Q: How do we share data from one controller to another in Angular?
-(The first thought might be to use $rootScope and pass it to each of our controllers..but there is a better way!)

-A: We don't.
-If two controllers need common data it should live in a service that we then inject into both controllers.

-Here is a list of some of Angular's Built-in services
-- $http
-- $scope
-- $rootScope
-- $location

 ## What is a Service/Factory/Provider?
 - Objects that are wired together using dependency injection (DI).
 - You can use services to organize and share code across your app.